Akash-Mittal/bp-wallet-grpc-spring/README.md

 Apart from this - there is another POC written which executes for one second so to better understand the stages of optimization.
 The over all goal was to run it wit time command and check the actual `CPU utilization` `Memory Utilization`.

+### Integration Test

+    1. Make a withdrawal of USD 200 for user with id 1.
+Must return "insufficient_funds".
+    2. Make a deposit of USD 100 to user with id 1.
+    3. Check that all balances are correct
+    4. Make a withdrawal of USD 200 for user with id 1.
+Must return "insufficient_funds".
+    5. Make a deposit of EUR 100 to user with id 1.
+    6. Check that all balances are correct
+    7. Make a withdrawal of USD 200 for user with id 1.
+Must return "insufficient_funds".
+    8. Make a deposit of USD 100 to user with id 1.
+    9. Check that all balances are correct
+    10. Make a withdrawal of USD 200 for user with id 1.
+Must return "ok".
+    11. Check that all balances are correct
+    12. Make a withdrawal of USD 200 for user with id 1.
+Must return "insufficient_funds".

 ### Future Aspirations.

 * Cloud Ready.